rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 ##  Steps for Integration
 To integrate with *Bank Transfer* payment method, follow the steps given below.
 ## 1. Sending Transaction Data to API Charge
-Charge API request should be generated from your backend.
-The request is authenticated with a server key, which can be accessed through the account.
+Charge API request should be performed from your backend.
+The request is authenticated with API server key, which can be accessed through the account.
 After the request is sent, you will get the `va_number`.

 The table given below describes the various elements required for sending the transaction data to the *Charge API*.